wdullaer/wdullaer.github.io/_drafts/touchegg.md

 - Tutorial
 tags:
 - touchegg
-- logitech touchpad
+- logitech t650 touchpad
 - apple magic trackpad
 - multitouch gestures
 - linux
 - kde
 - kubuntu
 ---
 Support for multitouch gestures on Linux has been steadily increasing in the past years.
-I recently bought a [Logitech blabla touchpad](http://support.logitech.com/product/touchpad-t650) and all the basics worked right of the box: moving the cursor, two finger click for right click, two finger swipes for scrolling through documents.
+I recently bought a [Logitech T650 Touchpad](http://support.logitech.com/product/touchpad-t650) and all the basics worked right of the box: moving the cursor, two finger click for right click, two finger swipes for scrolling through documents.
 Unfortunately it wasn't immediately obvious how I could configure anything more (like pinching gestures, or 3 finger gestures).

 Googling the problem mostly turned up links from the technology stoneage, when these type of devices were new and support was still being added to the various pieces of the Linux stack.
 Most of this information was no longer relevant by this point in time (just like this post won't be relevant 5 years from now), but somewhere on page 5 in google, I found the solution: Touchegg.